rancher/opni-docs/docs/installation/opni_agent/capabilities.md

 </TabItem>
 <TabItem value="logs" label="Logs capability">

-Pre-requisites:
+Prerequisites:
  * Opni logging backend is enabled in upstream Opni<br/>
  <br/>

-To install the Logs capability into a cluster once the logging backend is installed, select the Logging button in the clusters screen
+To install the Logs capability into a cluster once the logging backend is installed, select the **Logging** button in the clusters screen

 ![Add cluster](/img/clusters.png)